Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

     </div>
 </div>

-# Selected Publication
+# Selected Research

-**Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Transactions on Communications, vol. 72, no. 3, pp. 1578-1595, March 2024, doi: 10.1109/TCOMM.2023.3332856.
+**Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Trans.
+Commun., vol. 72, no. 3, pp. 1578-1595, Mar.
+2024, doi: 10.1109/TCOMM.2023.3332856.

 This is my first work from 2022.9 to 2023.11.
 Feeling fortunate to be accepted by IEEE TCOM.
 Hopefully, you find it intriguing to some extent!

 [Simulation Code](https://github.com/Ryan-yzy/Active-RIS-ISAC)

+**Z. Yu**, H. Ren, C. Pan, G. Zhou, R. Wang, M. Liu, J. Wang "Addressing the mutual interference in uplink ISAC receivers: A projection method,” IEEE Wireless Commun.
+Lett., vol. 13, no. 11, pp. 3109–3113, Nov.
+2024.

+This is my second work from 2023.6 till 2025.2.
+Currently, I am working on this area trying to make more progress.
+Apart from this letter, one paper is accepted by ICC 2025 and we have submitted a journal paper to IEEE TWC for possible publication.
+Hopefully, you find it intriguing to some extent!

 # Services